 - Constituted Community and Voluntary Organisations

-- Community Interest Companies Limited by Guarantee (see additional guidance in PDF of full policy)
+- Community Interest Companies Limited by Guarantee (see additional guidance in Appendix 1 of the full Grants policy here)

-- Social Enterprises (Companies limited by guarantee that have a clear not-for-profit clause in their governing document and clear charitable or social objectives that meet the priorities of the funding programme)
+- Companies limited by guarantee that have a clear not-for-profit clause in their governing document and clear charitable or social objectives that meet the priorities of the funding programme

 To be eligible the organisation must have: